batsonjay/uploadDistributor/docs/Implementation-plan.md

 - Songlist data is standardized, parsed, and stored persistently
 - Status tracking is working with detailed information for all destinations
 - Mock implementations for all destination APIs are in place
+- Authentication service with role-based access is implemented
+- Upload processor has been refactored into service-based architecture
+- Two-tier logging system is implemented
+- SoundCloud two-step upload process is working correctly
+- Password obfuscation is implemented to avoid plaintext passwords
 - The project has a solid foundation for further development

 ### Next Steps
-- Begin work on authentication integration with role support (Phase 3):
-  - Implement AzuraCast authentication flow with role retrieval
-  - Build OAuth2 authentication for Mixcloud and SoundCloud
-  - Create secure credential storage including user role
-- Implement the two-tier logging system for daemon
-- Update the upload processor to handle different flows for DJ vs Admin users
+- Complete role-based access control implementation:
+  - Ensure Admin-only features are properly protected
+  - Test both DJ and Admin flows thoroughly
-- Start replacing mocks with actual API integrations
+- Begin replacing mocks with actual API integrations
-- Begin work on role-based Web Client Development
+- Start work on Web Client Development with role-based UI

 ## Critical Path and Risk Mitigation (Revised)